-In its 2009 Final Determination, the NSW Scientific Committee (2009) stated that "These weeds are widespread but, at present, rarely dominate the local vegetation in this area" and that "Although parts of the habitat are affected, weeds are not currently considered to be causing decline in Bossiaea bombayensis (McDougall pers. comm.
+In its 2009 Final Determination, the NSW Scientific Committee (2009) stated that "These weeds are widespread but, at present, rarely dominate the local vegetation in this area" and that "Although parts of the habitat are affected, weeds are not currently considered to be causing decline in Bossiaea bombayensis (K. McDougall pers. comm.
 March 2008)."
-The assessment concluded that the current weed situation suggested decline in the quality and availability of habitat of B. bombayensis (NSW Scientific Committee 2009).

-Since the fire of 2019 and subsequent repeated major floods, the impact of weeds on the population of Bossiaea bombayensis has changed.
-Weed infestations on the banks of the Shoalhaven River in, and adjacent to, the known habitat of B. bombayensis are severe and extensive (Appleby 2022, V. Wong pers. obs.
+Since the fire of 2019 and subsequent repeated major floods, the impact of weeds on the population of B. bombayensis has changed.
+Weed infestations on the banks of the Shoalhaven River in and adjacent to the known habitat of B. bombayensis are severe and extensive (Appleby 2022; V. Wong pers. obs.
 November 2022).
 Dense thickets, tens to hundreds of metres long and 5 to 30 m wide along the river banks, of predominantly Scotch Broom and Blackberry, grow adjacent to known B. bombayensis habitat, preventing the species from colonising these areas (M. Appleby and V. Wong pers. obs.
 November 2022).
 Less dense, but spreading, invasions of these weeds occur in rockier areas, causing a considerable ongoing decline in the quality and availability of habitat.
-Ongoing decline is inferred in the population size from competition from weeds.
+Continuing decline is inferred in the population size also due to this strong competition from weeds.

-However, weeds, such as African Lovegrass tussocks, can act as a nursery for emerging B. bombayensis seedlings, providing shelter and a moist-micro habitat (M. Appleby 2022).
+Conversely, weeds such as African Lovegrass tussocks can act as a nursery for emerging Bossiaea bombayensis seedlings, providing shelter and a moist-micro habitat (M. Appleby 2022).
+This means that any increase in control of these weeds may inadvertently result in the loss of individuals of B. bombayensis over time as well.
 Occasional weed control is conducted by the Queanbeyan-Palerang Regional Council at the small Bombay Reserve (M. Appleby in litt.
-June 2023), but it does not address weeds in the majority of the species' habitat area.
+June 2023), but it does not presently address weeds in the majority of the species' habitat area.